The Importance Of Music: When and Why we listen to music

 Some psychologists call this self-regulation using music a “self-soothing” mechanism.
 Like when people start humming a tune when they are stressed or briefly put on earphones in a social gathering to listen to just a part of a song they love to repair their mood.

-A lot of people listen to music to pass time.
+A lot of people listen to music to pass the time and use it as a background stimulant while working or doing chores.
 In fact, some of us do this unconsciously and we end up estimating the total driving time as the length of songs heard.

 Strictly speaking, in the context of tradition, Raag Poorvi is ideal during the prevening.
 Raag Bhairav is ideal during the mornings.
 This is strikingly specific.
-These Raagas have a unique musical structure and they come with built-in rules to follow.
+These Raagas have a unique musical structure, and they come with built-in rules to follow.
 So music based on these Raagas has a uniquely distinguishable ‘feel’ or texture.
-When you are listening to Raagas, you might want to consider these traditions.
-The link I’ve provided gives a comprehensive list of them with their ideal time of the day.
+When you are listening to Raagas, you might appreciate the tradition for what it is.

 Heavy metal music is generally loud & raw.
 Consider how you feel during different times of the day.
 Can you enjoy something loud and raw right after waking up or right before sleep?
 The brain’s chemistry comes into play here.
 People have different levels of ‘excitation’ during different times of the day or across climates.
 That is, chemically speaking, your nervous system could be excited in general (with or without symptoms like restless legs) and you might feel that you want strong stimulation.
 So heavy metal music could work for you if you want more excitation.

 A polar opposite scenario: If you are biologically excited, you may also not want more excitation.
 So soothing ambient music could work for you during those times.
 Fundamentally, music is a form of stimulation.
-Your choice of music could deviate from your genre preference (that is if you have any) based on your current psychological, social, and biological arousal.
+Your choice of music could deviate from your genre preference (that is, if you have any) based on your current psychological, social, and biological arousal.
+2 personality traits – sensation-seeking & sensory processing sensitivity uniquely affect musical preferences, too.
+Sensation seekers tend to prefer highly stimulating music, and those with sensory processing sensitivity might prefer mild music.

 Time, for us, can also be with respect to ‘before work’ or ‘after work’ or ‘weekend party time’.
 Your biological and psychological state would be different during these times.
-Understand the level of excitation or stimulation you want.
-It has some influence on your choice of music.
+The level of stimulation you have would influence your preference for music.

 3. Music helping Creativity: Do you ever feel you need to think creatively?
 While some music can help you relax, ANY music can help you with creativity.
 Say you had a difficult math problem or an architectural floor plan to make and you just can’t figure things out.
 It is great to let your brain work on these problems at an unconscious level (a process called Incubation).
-And to enhance this, music activates many regions of the brain and that might just help you get your creative breakthrough.
+And to enhance this, music activates many regions of the brain and that might just help you get your creative breakthrough by triggering spread-out brain regions that link to spread-out memories.
 You can read more about how music affects creativity and productivity here.

 4. Music & Exercise (non-professional): Music while exercising helps break the monotony and lets you sync with a beat to keep you motivated.
 One example[16] is how music at around 170BPM can lower one’s perceived effort for endurance-based exercise.
 Nonetheless, many professional athletes will say that music is not good for physical training.
 Mainly because of the 2nd point I mentioned.
 It takes away attention from things like breathing.

-6. Social facilitation aka Musicking: Listening to music with people fosters a certain type of ‘coupling’ between them.
+6. Social facilitation, aka Musicking: Listening to music with people fosters a certain type of ‘coupling’ between them.
 People readily sync with each other and find each other more favorable under a shared musical experience.
-Author William Benzon, who wrote Beethoven’s Anvil[12], a discussion of the musical experience in society, defined musicking as an experience with music that goes beyond listening to it and making it.
+Author William Benzon, who wrote Beethoven’s Anvil[19], defined musicking as an experience with music that goes beyond listening to it and making it.
 For example, dancing and coming close during a romantic song.
 Music and dance share an intimate relationship from the dawn of civilization.
 Humans connect via movement, and the metaphor “music moves us” might be quite a literal explanation.

 7. Deep thought: Music can act as a projective and reflective surface.
 Many times, due to the stimulating nature of music, one can think in unique ways because the music is modestly guiding your thoughts.
 While listening to instrumental music, you could interpret the music in certain ways.
 That interpretation is likely to reflect some of your core thoughts on life, people and yourself.
 Appreciating beauty in music can also facilitate deep conversations that make that moment special.